lerni/googleanalytics/README.md

 ## Known Issues

 * Trackingcode is only shown in live-mode.
+* Siteverification will just output on class HomePage.
 * Probable the Tracking Code should be in a Template-File and not in php.